 You may have noticed that the 'fill color box' is in front of the 'stroke color box' in all the images above, however, this may not always be the case, because it depends on which is selected.
 The toolbar has two states as shown below,

-In the first image, the yellow fill color is selected and in the second image the grey stroke color is selected.
+In the first image, the yellow fill color is selected and in the second image the black stroke color is selected.
 You can freely switch between the two by clicking on either one.
 To change an objects color (either fill or stroke) do the following:

 - Select the object you want to change.